-Frequently Asked Questions
+Stage 1 Frequently Asked Questions

-It will connect Parramatta’s CBD to the key areas being transformed by the NSW Government and private investment, including the Westmead Health Precinct, the Cumberland Hospital Precinct, the Camellia Town Centre, the Telopea Precinct, and Western Sydney University campuses at Westmead, Rydalmere and Parramatta CBD.
+It will connect customers to key areas being transformed by the NSW Government and private investment.
+This includes the Westmead Health Precinct, Cumberland Precinct, Camellia Town Centre, Telopea Precinct, the redeveloped Arthur Phillip High School; as well as the Western Sydney University campuses at Westmead, Rydalmere and Parramatta.